 About Integrative Medicine

-The focus is to address the underlying causes of illness, not just the symptoms, and to promote health of the whole person- mind, body, and spirit.
-If you are looking for a different approach to solving many of the medical issues and symptoms that plague millions of people around the world on a daily basis, then consider Progressive Medical Center.
+The focus is to address the underlying causes of illness, not just the symptoms, and to promote the health of the whole person- mind, body, and spirit.
+If you are looking for a different approach to solving many of the medical issues and symptoms that plague millions of people around the world daily, then consider Progressive Medical Center.

 The principles of integrative medicine: